The Norwegian Fishermen’s Association

-The organization's leader (chairman) has since November 2013 been Kjell Ingebrigtsen.
+The organization’s leader (chairman) has since November 2021 been Kåre Heggebø.
 The association is a politically independent, professional national organization based on voluntary membership of fishermen.

 The association organizes boat owners as well as crewmen, such as self-employed fishermen on small fishing vessels, and crew members/crew fishermen on large ocean-going fishing vessels.
 As such, we are an association for both workers and employers, as well as fishermen in sole proprietorships.